ingo/ingo.github.io/_recipes/skillet_caramel_apple_crisp.md

 ---
 author: Yossy Arefi
 category: Desserts
 description: The caramel sauce does double duty in this warm, comforting crisp.
-First, it lends sweetness to the apple filling, and second, it yields a lot of leftovers to serve alongside.
-Use firm, tart apples like Mutsu, Jonathan or Honeycrisp, which will hold their shape during baking.
 image: skillet_caramel_apple_crisp.jpg
 image_attribution: Christopher Testani for The New York Times
 size: 8 to 10 servings